NeuroBench/neurobench/README.rst

 ::

    pip install poetry
-   poetry install --with=dev
+   poetry install
-   poetry run pytest tests/
+   git switch dev # currently all features implemented under dev branch

 Poetry requires python >=3.8.
 Installation should not take more than a few minutes.